hamlet-io/docs/docs/getting-started/install.md

 <TabItem value="docker">

-Docker provides a container based workflow to isolate hamlet and it dependencies.
-We provide a general purpose container environment with hamlet installed and includes a number of tools and packages to setup a general purpose application build container for Continuous Integration
+Docker provides a container based workflow to isolate hamlet and its dependencies.
+We provide a general purpose container environment with hamlet installed and it includes a number of tools and packages to set up a general purpose application build container for Continuous Integration.

-1. Install docker for your operating system using the official docker guide here https://docs.docker.com/get-docker/
+1. Install docker for your operating system using the official Docker guide here https://docs.docker.com/get-docker/
 1. double-check that Docker is running.
 If you don't get a response from the following command, you'll need to start Docker before continuing.

   ```console
   docker info
   ```

-1. With docker running ok, pull down the hamletio/hamlet container to your local desktop
+1. Once Docker is running, pull down the hamletio/hamlet container to your local desktop.

   ```console
   docker pull hamletio/hamlet
   ```

-1. Docker storage is removed after the container stops, so we'll want a directory on our local machine that can be used to store all of our work so lets make one now.
-In your local terminal change into a directory that works for you ( e.g. ~/hamlet ) and then make a new directory for your hamlet work
+1. Docker storage is removed after the container stops, so we'll want a directory on our local machine that can be used to store all of our work.
+Let's make one now.
+In your local terminal change into a directory that works for you ( e.g. ~/hamlet ) and then make a new directory for your hamlet work.

   ```bash
   ## create a new directory
   mkdir -p ~/hamlet
   ```

-1. Start an interactive terminal inside of the _hamletio/hamlet_ container, and make the _hamletdeploy_ directory available in the container.
+1. Start an interactive terminal inside of the _hamletio/hamlet_ container and make the _hamletdeploy_ directory available in the container.

   :::info
-  Each time you would like to return to this workspace you will just need to run the following Docker CLI command inside of a terminal window.
+  Each time you would like to return to this workspace you will just need to run the following Docker CLI command inside of a terminal window
   :::

   ```console